ibm-cloud-docs/ContinuousDelivery/index.md

 ##Step 1: Select a toolchain template
 {: #select_a_toolchain_template}

-To quickly find the toolchain template that addresses your specific requirements, select the appropriate check boxes to filter by deployment target and tools.
+To quickly find the toolchain template that addresses your specific requirements, select the appropriate checkboxes to filter by deployment target and tools.
 {: tip}

 1. On the **Create a Toolchain** page, click a [toolchain template](https://cloud.ibm.com/devops/create){:external}.